StephenClarkApps/iOS-Interview-Questions/README.md

 ### The Coordinator Pattern
 The Coordinator Pattern is a Structural / Architectural Design Pattern that defines how we deal with screen flow, and navigation in our apps.

+The coordinator pattern removes the job of app navigation from view controllers making them more manageable andreusable whilst also letting us adjust our app’s flow whenever we want or need to.
+Furthermore, we can also ***inject our dependencies*** via our coordinators.

-The Coordinator pattern attempts to address issues with the MVC and MVVM patterns, which, in iOS, can cause our View Controllers to be dependent on each other and prevent effective View Controller re-use.
+In this way the Coordinator pattern attempts to address issues with the MVC and MVVM patterns, which, in iOS, can cause our View Controllers to be dependent on each other and can prevent effective View Controller re-use.

 #### Back Story of the Pattern
 The Coordinator pattern is a design pattern originally proposed by **Soroush Khanlou** in published articles and at a presentation at an iOS development back around 2014.